 Beetroot contains many of your daily essential vitamins and minerals.
-Just 100g will give you a great start to your daily intake.
+Just 100 grams will give you a great start to your daily intake.

 One of these is Folic Acid.
 Folic Acid is essential for normal tissue growth, but is especially important for the development of a baby's spinal cord in the first three months of pregnancy, preventing spina bifida.
 100g of beetroot, whether it be juice or through eating beetroot, will give you 75% of your recommended daily intake of this essential mineral/vitamins.

 Beetroot is also a great source of Iron and Vitamin C. With the addition of Vitamin C, Iron absorption is increased, therefore having both in the one vegetable makes for a great source of iron.
-With 7% of your recommended daily intake in 100g, it can give a well deserved pick-me-up to those pregnant women who are suffering with fatigue, at the same time as boosting their folic acid intake.
+With 7% of your recommended daily intake in 100g, it can give a well-deserved pick-me-up to those pregnant women who are suffering from fatigue, at the same time as boosting their folic acid intake.

-Other vitamins such as B6, Magnesium, Potassium, and soluble fibre.
+Other vitamins such as B6, Magnesium, Potassium, and soluble fiber.